Japonica Partners: History

 The firm was founded in 1988 in Providence, Rhode Island by former Goldman Sachs investment banker, Paul B. Kazarian.
 A year later the company began its first bid for a corporation, Chicago and North Western Transportation Company, a railroad holding company.
 The firm eventually won the bid, transformed the company's management structure and profit streams eventually selling it to Blackstone Group who took the company private.
 One fiscal year later, the firm moved in to bid for Allegheny International–a company that held Sunbeam-Oster.
 Kazarian was appointed the president of the CEO of Sunbeam, a position he held for three years.
 During his tenure, he brought the company to record breaking profit levels but eventually was ousted by the company's board for an overaggressive management style.
 After his was dismissed of his duties in the company he returned to Japonica as CEO and began bidding for Borden Co.
 At the time the company had $180 million in assets available for bidding.
 The firm offered $1.27 billion to buy out the company but was ultimately out-bet by Kohlberg Kravis Roberts.

 Corporate affairs

 Japonica Partners is a private company thus is not currently being traded in equity markets and stock exchanges such as the New York Stock Exchange and NASDAQ.

 Charles & Agnes Kazarian Eternal Foundation

 The Charles & Agnes Kazarian Eternal Foundation is a private operating foundation founded and controlled by the firm's CEO, Paul B. Kazarian.
-The foundation furthers the United Nation's Millennium Development Goals: eradicate extreme poverty and hunger, achieve universal primary education, promote gender equality and empower women, reduce child mortality, improve maternal health, combat HIV/AIDS, malaria, and other diseases, ensure environmental sustainability, develop a global partnership for development.
+The foundation furthers the United Nations' Millennium Development Goals: eradicate extreme poverty and hunger, achieve universal primary education, promote gender equality and empower women, reduce child mortality, improve maternal health, combat HIV/AIDS, malaria, and other diseases, ensure environmental sustainability, develop a global partnership for development.
 The foundation operated under the 501(c)(3) tax code of the Internal Revenue Service.